This article was last updated on May 13, 2022. It was originally published as part of our June 2021 issue on May 28, 2021.

 Think of Seaside Park as the calmer cousin to neighboring Seaside Heights.
 That’s been even more evident since Funtown Pier, once Seaside Park’s main draw, was damaged by Superstorm Sandy in 2012 and destroyed in a boardwalk fire the following year.

 Where the pier once stood, Funtown Beach, a private BYOB beach club, now offers a more secluded seaside experience.
-Daily badges are $10 weekdays and $12 weekends, and cabanas are available.
+Daily badges are $13, and cabanas are available.
 You can also buy a weekly or seasonal badge.